btf-org/flank/README.md

 #### Mac

-_In this step, Homebrew installs a webserver (for the UI) and a command line program.
-Then it starts the webserver, running as the user who's logged into the shell._

 ```bash
 brew tap btf-org/flank && brew install btf-org/flank/flank && brew services start flank
 ```

 #### Linux

-_In this step, apt installs a webserver (for the UI) and a command line program.
-It automatically starts the webserver, and uses `whoami` to run it as the current user rather than root._

 ```bash
 wget https://github.com/btf-org/flank/releases/download/v0.1.65/flank_0.1.65_amd64.deb && sudo FLANK_USER=$(whoami) apt install ./flank_0.1.65_amd64.deb
 ```

 ### 2. Add your scripts to Flank

-_In this step, you will create a "wrapper script" that runs your R script.
-The wrapper script lives on your computer in a folder set up by Flank._

 #### Add a single script